Christian's Church, Copenhagen

 Christians kirke (Christian's church) is a Rococo church in the Christianshavn district of Copenhagen, Denmark.
-Designed by Nicolai Eigtved, it was built 1754–59.
+Designed by Nicolai Eigtved, it was built between 1754 and 1759.

 Formerly Frederiks tyske kirke (English: Frederiks German church), it was built by the German community as a church for their large community at Christianshavn, serving until the end of the 19th century.
 It then became a regular parish church for Christian's Parish within the Danish National Church.
 Its name is a reference to King Christian IV, who founded the Christianshavn district in 1611.

 History

 Origins

 After Christian IV founded Christianshavn in 1617 as a town specially for merchants, a large community of German traders and craftsmen settled there.
 Although Christianshavn had been incorporated into Copenhagen prior to 1674, they did not attend St. Peter's Church like the rest of the city's German community but preferred to worship at the local Church of Our Saviour.
 This lasted until they finally asked King Christian VI for permission to build their own church.
 The King approved the plans and contributed with a lot, a former saltern, located at the end of Strandgade in the southern part of the neighbourhood.
 He also granted permission for a lottery to be held to cover the project's financing; the finished church used to be colloquially known as the Lottery Church.